-So, here’s a list of some of the key benefits non-residents look to capture when opening accounts with banks in Serbia.
+So, here’s a list of some of the key benefits foreign non-residents look to capture when opening bank accounts here.
 We explore each of these in further detail below.

-Opening a retirement fund or a savings account with banks in Serbia can be beneficial if you have plans to spend long periods of time in the country.
+Opening a retirement fund or a savings account in Serbia can be beneficial if you have plans to spend long periods of time here.
 Not only does it ensure your money is accessible locally, but it can also protect you from fluctuating exchange rates.

-More opportunities present themselves after 12 months of having an account with banks in Serbia.
-Such as, being able to receive local payments, execute transfers, and more options for withdrawing money.
+More opportunities present themselves after 12 months of having a Serbian bank account.
+Such as, being able to receive local payment(s), execute transfers, and more options for withdrawing money.

 Serbian endowments are the Serbian version of a quasi-private foundation.
 They offer privacy, asset protection, and tax planning options.
-Naturally, banks in Serbia will be more familiar with such structures.
-So, if you are looking at using a Serbian endowment, banks in Serbia will be a great option for your banking requirements.
+Naturally, banks here will be more familiar with such structures.
+So, if you are looking at using a Serbian endowment, banks here will be a great option for your banking requirements.

-In addition to opening accounts in Serbian Dinar, banks in Serbia also offer accounts in USD, CAD, CHF, EUR, TRY, GBP, SEK, RUB, DKK, and JPY.
+In addition to opening a bank account in Serbian Dinar, banks here also offer accounts in USD, CAD, CHF, EUR, TRY, GBP, SEK, RUB, DKK, and JPY.
 So, if you are looking for a less traditional banking jurisdiction but still need access to any of the above global currencies, Serbia could be an option for you to consider.

-These are just a few of the benefits available to you if you decide to open accounts with banks in Serbia.
-But, as mentioned, benefits will vary from bank to bank.
-So, it’s important to confirm that the bank you are considering offers the specific benefits that you are interested in before applying for an account.
+These are just a few of the benefits and services available to you if you decide to apply for a bank account in Serbia.
+But, as mentioned, benefits and services will vary from bank to bank.
+So, it’s important to confirm that the bank you are considering offers the specific services, products, and benefits that you are interested in before applying for an account.

-But, the bottom line is, with the right information and knowing which banks best suit your needs, opening an account with banks in Serbia as a non-resident is possible.
+But, the bottom line is, with the right information and knowing which banks best suit your needs, opening a bank account in Serbia as a non-resident is possible.